openshwprojects/OpenBK7231T_App/README.md

 - OTA firwmare upgrade system (for Beken chips); to use OTA, drag and drop RBL file (always RBL file) on OTA field on new Web App Javascript Console
 - MQTT compatibility with Home Assistant
 - Support for multiple relays, buttons, leds, inputs and PWMs
-- Driver system for custom peripherals, including TuyaMCU, I2C bus and Bl0942 power metering chip
+- Driver system for custom peripherals, including TuyaMCU, I2C bus and BL0942, BL0937 power metering chips
 - Supports multiple I2C devices, like TC74 temperature sensor, MCP23017 port expander, PCF8574T LCD 2x16 (or other?), etc
 - NTP time from network (can be used with TH06 and other TuyaMCU devices)
 - RGBCW LED lighting control compatible with Home Assistant